Everything We Know About 'Stranger Things' Season 4

 Who will return for Stranger Things 4?

 Last season tried to play with fans' heartstrings when it didn't seem clear whether or not David Harbour's Hopper was really dead, but don’t you worry: It's confirmed that he’s returning.
 Monsters from the Upside Down haven't gotten to him yet.
-(It's the Russians he has to worry about -- more on that below.)
+(It's the Russians he has to worry about—more on that below.)

 What is the plot of Stranger Things 4?

 Back when Netflix announced that Season 4 was a go, they made it clear that the upcoming installment was going to be bigger than ever by declaring: "We’re not in Hawkins anymore."
 It's cryptic, but also literal since the sci-fi series is headed to Russia to combat the Ruskies, on top of creatures from the other realm.
-Last season ended with Hopper maybe killed by a demogorgeon -- but without a body to prove it -- or potentially transported to Russia, as seen by the wild post-credits scene that revealed Upside Down monsters and an "American" were stuck in a USSR government building.
+Last season ended with Hopper maybe killed by a demogorgeon—but without a body to prove it—or potentially transported to Russia, as seen by the wild post-credits scene that revealed Upside Down monsters and an "American" were stuck in a USSR government building.
 In February 2019, Stranger Things cleared up any lasting worries that the creature-fighting cop was dead by dropping a teaser showing Hopper forced to work at some sort of Russian labor camp.
 You may recall back in Season 1 that the reason Eleven accidentally opened up the portal to the Upside Down in Hawkins Lab was that American government officials wanted to use her and others like her to spy on the Soviets.
 So, it seems like the series is returning to that grand plot now with Hopper over there and the US' Cold War enemies in their own alternative dimension pickle.

-When the teaser dropped, the Duffer Brothers said, "Although it's not all good news for our "American;" he is imprisoned far from home in the snowy wasteland of Kamchatka, where he will face dangers both human…and other.
+When the teaser dropped, the Duffer Brothers said, "Although it's not all good news for our 'American'; he is imprisoned far from home in the snowy wasteland of Kamchatka, where he will face dangers both human…and other.
 Meanwhile, back in the states, a new horror is beginning to surface, something long buried, something that connects everything."

-What are the episodes called?
+What are the episodes of Stranger Things 4 called?